-Ask a successful investor for their opinion on hiring a mentor and you’re not likely going to receive the same answer twice.
-One investor will swear by mentors, saying it’s impossible to reach the highest levels of success without one.
-Another investor will say that mentors are unnecessary and a complete waste of money.
+Ask a successful investor for their opinion on hiring a real estate investing mentor and you’re likely not going to receive the same answer twice.
+One investor will swear by mentors, saying a coach is a must and it’s impossible to reach the highest levels of success without one.
+Another will say that mentors are unnecessary and a complete waste of money.
 And yet another investor will have an opinion of mentors that is somewhere in-between these two extremes.

 My personal philosophy is more similar to the former than the latter.
-However, I can find truth in the arguments from both sides, because like most things in real estate, it depends.
-It depends on what your expectations are of a mentor.
+However, I can find truth in the arguments from both sides, because, like most things in real estate, it depends.
+It depends on what your expectations are for a mentor.
 It also depends on why you want to hire a mentor in the first place.

-In this post, I outline what to and not to expect from a mentor, as well as when it is the right time to hire one.
-You will also learn how to find a mentor, which you should pursue only if you’re expectations and current situation align with the reality of what a mentor actually does.
+In this post, I outline what to and not to expect from the best business mentors, as well as when it is the right time to hire one.
+You will also learn how to find a mentor in real estate investing, which you should pursue only if you’re expectations and current situation align with the reality of what a real estate investing mentor actually does.